-Spring Term: January 1st-March 31st
+Spring Term: January 1st-March 31st Summer Term: April 1st-August 31st

-Summer Term: April 1st-August 31st
+30 Hours Extended Childcare Entitlement

-30 Hours Extended Childcare Entitlement From September 2017, families meeting certain eligibility criteria will be legally entitled to a funded early years place of 30 hours a week or 1,140 hours a year.
-Information on this entitlement is available at www.childcare-support.tax.service.gov.uk/par/app/overview The government will host an eligibility checker service to determine whether families qualify for the extended entitlement.
+Families meeting certain eligibility criteria are legally entitled to a funded early years place of 30 hours a week or 1,140 hours a year.
+Information on this entitlement is available at www.childcare-support.tax.service.gov.uk/par/app/overview

 Parents cannot insist on accessing their child's extended entitlement at any particular provision.
-Schools must decide whether they will offer only 15 hour nursery places or whether they are able to include some 30 hour extended entitlement places.
+Schools must decide whether they will offer only 15 hour nursery places or whether they are able to include some 30 hour or flexible extended entitlement places.
 Schools should make clear to parents what options are available in regard to either the universal or extended entitlement.

-In deciding on the school's offer, they should consider that children may become ineligible for the extended entitlement.
+Children may become ineligible for the extended entitlement.
 Where this happens there is a grace period during which the child may still attend free of charge.
 When the grace period expires, the place should revert to a universal 15 hour place unless the parent/carer agrees to pay for the extended hours.
-Schools collecting payments for unfunded hours should ensure that those hours are not returned on the schools census.
+Schools collecting payments for unfunded hours should ensure that those hours are not returned on the schools census or funding portal return.